pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-serverless/index.md

 ## Deploying Azure Functions with code

 Creating and deploying an Azure Function is a bit more involved than using the Azure Function extension with VS Code.
-What goes on behind the scene after you write the function is a process that includes:
+What goes on behind the scenes after you write the function is a process that includes:

 1. Creating a ResourceGroup